axelzwaans/do-it/README.md

 ### CSS testing

-I used the W3C CSS validation service to check for errors and warnings and received the following report.
+I used the W3C CSS validation service to check for errors and warnings and received the following report;

 ![css-checker-errors](../vanlife_blog/vanlife_blog/static/images-readme/css_checker.png)